 The following is a list of examples of the types of behaviors that are antithetical to the values Geneseo has identified as essential elements of excellence in higher education.
 It is published to provide fair notice of the types of conduct that may result in disciplinary action.
 This list is not all-inclusive.

-1. Physical abuse or verbal abuse resulting in intimidation, harassment or coercion of another person or group of persons including acts such as killing, assaulting, battering, stalking, sexually assaulting, or sexually harassing another person or any other conduct which directly threatens or endangers the health and safety of any person.
+1. Physical abuse or verbal abuse resulting in intimidation, harassment or coercion of another person or group of persons including acts such as killing, assaulting, battering, stalking, sexually assaulting, or sexually harassing another person, dating or domestic violence, or any other conduct which directly threatens or endangers the health and safety of any person.

 2. Deliberate or reckless endangerment, to self or others; tampering with safety alarms or equipment; setting unauthorized fires; violation of specific safety regulations; failure to render reasonable cooperation in any emergency.

 3. Possession, use, or storing on campus of firearms (including but not limited to compressed air guns, air soft guns, pellet, or BB guns), dangerous weapons, dangerous chemicals, martial arts weapons (excluding those used by recognized student organizations and that have modified for use for practice, approved by the University Police Department, registered with College Union and Activities, and stored securely at an approved on-campus location), explosive devices of any description, knives (excluding standard kitchen knives or folding pocket knives), or fireworks.

 4. Obstruction or disruption of regular College activities, including teaching, research, administration, campus services, student conduct proceedings, and organized events; interference with the free speech and movement of members of the College Community; refusal to identify oneself when requested or to obey any other lawful instruction from a College official or faculty member to discontinue or modify any action which is deemed disruptive.